As an Amazon Associate I earn from qualifying purchases.

 “Sugar and spice and everything nice!
 That’s what pumpkin spice is made of!“

 Just kidding.
-But seriously, it’s just a blend of spices that include cinnamon, nutmeg, ginger, and cloves.
+But seriously, it’s just a blend of spices that include ground cinnamon, ground nutmeg, ground ginger, and ground cloves.
 Although, you’ll find variations on those spices just about anywhere you look.
 You can find my recipe for pumpkin spice mix here.

 Is There Pumpkin In Pumpkin Spice?

-1 tbsp. pumpkin pie spice – no sugar added (see link above)
+Pumpkin pie spice – No sugar added (see link above)

 How To Make Pumpkin Spice Pancakes

-Whisk together all ingredients (except maple syrup) in a medium mixing bowl.
+Whisk together all the dry ingredients in a large bowl.

 Serve a stack of hot pancakes topped with maple syrup and a side of scrambled egg whites.